 Researchers have found that children learn to read in a second language better when they understand the culture and context behind the pieces they read.

-Planning to take a standardized test several months to a year after you begin learning a new language can also keep you motivated, and having the results can help you “prove” your language level to potential employers, schools or even just yourself.
+- Planning to take a standardized test can also keep you motivated, and having the results can help you “prove” your language level to potential employers, schools or even just yourself.

 The ACTFL OPI test is popular in many language-learning circles and widely respected.
 It tests oral proficiency and provides a score that ranks your level anywhere from “Novice Low” to “Superior.”